 - Vinyl with a high percentage is plasticizers is better for vacuum pressing than ordinary vinyl.

 - Thickness affects the life of the vacuum bag.
 It is generally accepted that 20 mil vinyl is the minimum acceptable thickness for vacuum bagging most materials.
-For most projects, 30 mil vinyl vacuum bags are ideal.
+For most projects, 27 to 30 mil vinyl vacuum bags are fine.
 Anything thicker than 30 mil can be difficult to work with and unnecessarily expensive.

 Polyurethane stretches more than vinyl and is therefore more resilient.